ShubhamTatvamasi/kubernetes-practice-tests/README.md

 ```
 > Note: don't use any ad blockers or links won't work.

-Once scenario is opened in new window, you have to paste this code in your browser console, for Tests to work.
+Once scenario is opened in new tab, you have to paste this code in your browser console, for Tests to work.
 ```javascript
 course.view = new TerminalViewLayout(); course.view.init();
 setTimeout(()=>{ document.getElementById("intro").remove(); }, 30000);